stevenchen3/kafka-proxy/README.md

 - Protobuf 3.0.0 or above
 - `grpc-java` codegen compiler plugin

-### Installing `grpc-java` plugin from source
+### Compiling `protoc-gen-grpc-java` from source

-The plugin `protoc-gen-grpc-java` is required by `sbt-protobuf` plugin in order to automatically generate gRPC related Java source files in `Compile` scope.
+The `protoc-gen-grpc-java` binary is required by `sbt-protobuf` plugin in order to automatically generate gRPC related Java source files in SBT `Compile` scope.
 Below is one way to get this `protoc-gen-grpc-java` binary.

 ```bash
 git clone --recursive git@github.com:grpc/grpc-java.git